ils94/Mini_PyFlyff/README.md

 You can enable/disable the Mini Ftool by clicking the button to enable/disable it.

-Here is a image of an valid Mini PyFlyff Configuration:
+Here is an image of an valid Mini PyFlyff Configuration:

 ![enter image description here](https://raw.githubusercontent.com/ils94/Mini_PyFlyff/master/help/help.PNG)